Best-of Guides Paris

 €€€€ · Japanese

 Ogata is a bit like the second Japanese embassy in Paris.
 It's a temple dedicated to the Japanese art of living, installed in a private mansion in the Marais, designed by Shinichiro Ogata.
-You can taste refined and seasonal Japanese cuisine here prepared with top-quality products, as evidenced in a dish of sautéed brill with butter and soy sauce.
+You can taste refined and seasonal Japanese cuisine here prepared with top-quality ingredients, as evidenced in a dish of sautéed brill with butter and soy sauce.
 The best seats are at the counter.
 Continue the journey through the shop or art gallery.